1Tazza/1Tazza/README.md

 - 👯 I’m looking to collaborate on **Back-end projects**

-- ⚡ What are my hobbies **I like to take photos, walk and program**
+- ⚡ What are my hobbies: **I like to take photos, walk and program**

 <h3 align="left">Connect with me:</h3>
 <p align="left">